HorusGoul/HorusGoul/README.md

 ## My projects

-Here are the best projects of my portfolio, soon to be expanded with new interesting additions 🚀
+Here are the best projects of my portfolio, soon to be expanded with new exciting additions 🚀

 ### ![Atom - Periodic Table & Tests](./atom.png)

 A Progressive Web App that has already helped more than 70.000 students across the world.
-It's main focus is to make it easier to learn some basic aspects of chemistry such as the Periodic Table.
+Its main focus is to make it easier to learn some fundamental aspects of chemistry, such as the Periodic Table.

 **Links**